This very flavorful steak stir-fry is made with sliced top sirloin steak, bell peppers, and snow peas.

 - Garnish.
 Off heat, drizzle the dish with sesame oil and garnish it with sesame seeds.

 Once you have everything prepped, the cooking itself is a matter of minutes.
 So you should definitely prep everything in advance!
 Slice the vegetables and mix the sauce - because once you start cooking, you won't have time for any prep work.

 But if you wish, you can place the beef in a resealable bag, add a mixture of oil and vinegar (try 2 tablespoons of each), and refrigerate it overnight.

 Yes!
 Ideally, you should use a fairly lean cut - you don't want big chunks of fat.
-So a ribeye steak, for example, is not suitable.
+So ribeye steak or New York Strip Steak, for example, are not suitable.

 I like to use top sirloin because it's lean, very flavorful, and not too tough.
 You could also use flank steak or skirt steak, but those are tough cuts and should be marinated.